aurianegbt/LassoSAMBA/README.md

 getIndividualParameterModel()
 ```

-# Run on every replicates
+# Results for every replicates

 The results for the model building process over 100 replicates for either the stepAIC method or the lasso one (with FDP<0.05, 0.10 or 0.20) is summarize in the following object.